itisrazza/razza.io/_projects/vgapainter.md

     url: https://www.microsoft.com/store/apps/9NLF1CTQ6Z49
   - label: GitHub
     url: https://github.com/thegreatrazz/VGAPainter
-platforms: [ Windows, .NET ]
+platforms: [ Windows ]
 ---

 <div class="callout callout-info"><b>Update:</b> VGAPainter is planned to be revived and updated in the near future.</div>

 VGAPainter is a 256-color bitmap editor primarily targeting VGA mode 13h.
 It also supports custom palletes, importing and exporting to true colour formats and a binary bitmap format.

 This was created as an experiment and means of generating visuals capable of display in MS-DOS.
 But it can also be used in making pixel art for other systems as well.

 # System Requirements